vivaria/edisonrul.ing/docs/source/cards/arcane-archer-of-the-forest.md

-# ARCANE ARCHER OF THE FOREST
+# Arcane Archer Of The Forest

 > ① While there is a Plant-Type monster on your side of the field, this card cannot be attacked. ② By Tributing 1 Plant-Type monster on your side of the field, destroy 1 Spell or Trap Card on the field.